How to clean a new home

 After the bathroom is done, move to the kitchen.
 Since there are various kitchen wall types, from tiles and flat paint walls to wallpapers and other treatments, the safest way to approach cleaning them is to use a microfiber cloth and dishwasher soap.
 Avoid using aggressive solutions unless there are persistent greasy stains present.

 The same goes for every other kitchen surface.
-Everything needs to be scrubbed both inside and outside to remove the potential grease and lime scales from appliances to cabinets, counters, and sink.
+Everything needs to be scrubbed both inside and outside to remove the potential grease and lime scales from appliances to cabinets, counters, and sinks.
 Only after you get everything covered, move on to dusting, mopping, and drying the floors.

 Meticulously clean all the rooms in the house

 Unlike the kitchen and bathroom, other rooms of the house are easier to clean.
 Luckily, after the move, the rooms have no furniture.
 That means every corner and surface is easily accessible by a duster and a mop.
 Start from the upper parts, letting the dust settle before vacuuming.
-Afterward, tend to the windows, doors, cabinets, and any other fixed item in the room.
+Afterward, tend to the windows, doors, cabinets, and any other fixed items in the room.
 In addition, pay special attention when cleaning behind the radiator fins since they can easily trap dust.
 Naturally, floors come last.
 Since they are probably the dirtiest surface in the room, make sure to wipe them at least twice.

 However, if you’re moving into a rented furnished apartment, you’ll have plenty more jobs on your hands.
 If you’re unsure how to clean a new home with furniture in it, hiring Furniture Cleaning Services in Lexington, KY, might be the best solution.
 You’ll save a lot of time, yet you can be sure to have the environment healthy for moving in.